-Costs of major renovations and improvements to the investment property to the investment property are capitalized as additions and the carrying amounts of the replaced components are written off to profit or loss.
+Costs of major renovations and improvements to the investment property are capitalized as additions and the carrying amounts of the replaced components are written off to profit or loss.
 The costs of maintenance, repairs and minor improvement are charged to profit or loss when incurred.